Grace Alone – by Greg Albrecht

 Before the Cross, God allowed sin to go unpunished, in the ultimate sense of his judgment, and allowed sinners “credit.”
 They looked forward to the Cross, a Cross that would once and for all deal with their sin.
 In the same way, the Cross, which is the focal point of all history, is what we today look back on as the centerpiece of our salvation.
 God did all of this to demonstrate his loving justice to us.
 Truly his justice is based on his grace, not an eye-for-an-eye retributive justice, but the grace-based justice of the new covenant, out of which springs the forgiveness of our sin.

-Next week we will complete this series of three sermons on God’s amazing grace—with a message titled, It’s All About Grace.
+Next time we will complete this series of three sermons on God’s amazing grace—with a message titled, It’s All About Grace.